Healing from Adverse Childhood Experiences: A Pathway to a Brighter Future

 Montgomery, G. H., DuHamel, K. N., & Redd, W. H. (2000).
 A meta-analysis of hypnotically induced analgesia: Outcomes and moderators.
 Journal of Consulting and Clinical Psychology, 68(3), 495–503.

-Disclaimer: Hypnotherapy should be considered a complementary therapy and is not a substitute for professional medical or psychological treatment for severe trauma or mental health conditions.
-Always consult with your healthcare provider for any health concerns.
-If you have experienced significant trauma, it is essential to work with a therapist who is trauma-informed.
-A hypnotherapist can work in conjunction with your existing therapy to support your healing process.
+Disclaimer: Hypnotherapy should be considered a complementary therapy and is not a substitute for professional, licensed medical or psychological treatment for severe trauma or mental health conditions.
+Always consult with your professional healthcare provider for any health concerns.
+If you've experienced significant trauma, it's essential to work with a trauma-informed therapist.
+A hypnotherapist can collaborate with your existing therapy to support your healing process.

 Comments